mcsee/Software-Design-Articles/Articles/Opinion/50 Fundamental Advices for Junior Developers/readme.md

 * * *

 There is no such thing as a silly question.
 Ask.
 Don’t ever stop asking.
 Don’t ever stop learning.
-You will do great things.
+You'll do great things.

 Https://x.com/nicklewis